gtmdotme/G-Reminder/README.md

-You can download the APK file above -"G_Reminder_1.0.apk"
+You can download the APK file above -"G_Reminder.apk"